(Updated April 2020)

 I hope you are very much into French impressionism since also this venue houses some of the most important paintings from this art epoch.

 But half of the exhibition space is made available for eight huge nymphaea paintings by Claude Monet.
-They are arranged in two oval halls and make these a “Sistine Chapel of Impressionism” like André Masson called the arrangement.
+They are arranged in two oval halls, hence, make these a “Sistine Chapel of Impressionism” like André Masson called the arrangement.

 Musée de l’Orangerie